Pat Robertson Steps Down as Daily Host of The 700 Club After 60 Years of History-Making TV Ministry

 He also hosted music stars across the spectrum, including Charlie Daniels, Keith Green, Pat Boone, Gloria Gaynor, CeCe Winans, The Oak Ridge Boys, Ricky Skaggs, Rory Feek, Matthew West, Andrae Crouch, Sandi Patty, For King & Country, and many more.

-Highlights from his interviews with entertainment celebrities include Charlton Heston, Sylvester Stallone, Corbin Bernsen, Elizabeth Hasselbeck, Shawn Michaels (WWE), Duck Dynasty family (Phil, Kay, Willie, Jep, Missy, Sadie, John Luke, Korie), Kevin & Sam Sorbo, Darryl Strawberry, Nik Wallenda, Roy Rogers, Dale Evans, John Tesh, and Gary Sinise.
+Highlights from his interviews with entertainment celebrities include Charlton Heston, Sylvester Stallone, Corbin Bernsen, Elizabeth Hasselbeck, Shawn Michaels (WWE), Duck Dynasty family (Phil Robertson, Kay, Willie, Jep, Missy, Sadie, John Luke, Korie), Kevin & Sam Sorbo, Darryl Strawberry, Nik Wallenda, Roy Rogers, Dale Evans, John Tesh, and Gary Sinise.

 After 60 years at the helm of countless amazing and historic moments in broadcasting, Robertson's mission continues in new ways, and so does the global ministry of CBN.